oopsguy/pconfig/README.md

 # PConfig

 PConfig is a PHP library for parsing configuration.
-It has simple APIs and is easy to use.
+It is lightweight and easy to use.

 ## Supported formats